UCSB-CS56-M16/cs56-rational-example/README.md

 1. Running from a jar file (ex03)
 1. JUnit jars (ex03)
 1. Javadoc (ex04)
-1. cyber-dojo.org  (for divisible, gcd)
+1. Adding line numbers to stack traces (ex05)
+1. Adding links to Java Standard Libraries in our javdoc (ex06)
-1. Packages
+1. Packages (ex09 and beyond)
-1. Maven
+1. Maven (ex09 and beyond)